-Call a San Antonio attorney that gets results
+Call a San Antonio attorney for your workplace injury

 You've been injured at work in an industrial accident.
 You can't work and the bills are piling up.
-The lawyers at Tracey & Fox in San Antonio can help you seek financial compensation and hold the negligent parties responsible.
+The lawyers at Tracey Fox & Walters in San Antonio can help you seek financial compensation and hold the negligent parties responsible.

 Employers have a responsibility by law to keep the workplace as safe as possible.
 This includes providing proper training, equipment and safety procedures.
 But some employers don't always take this responsibility as seriously as they should.
 As a result, accidents happen and people get hurt.

 Any number of accidents can happen at San Antonio workplaces.
 Slips and falls, accidents involving heavy equipment, electrocution and falling debris are just some examples.
 And they can cause a wide range of injuries.
 Surgery, hospitalization, physical therapy and medication may be necessary.